 “I don’t have any tooth pain.
-Why do I need porcelain crowns?”
-This question is frequently posed to dentist Dr. James Fondriest.
-Basically, crowns are a restorative option to protect teeth that have been weakened by decay, fracture, or a large, old filling that has failed.
+Why do I need a crown?”
+This question is frequently posed to dentists.
+Basically, the reasons for needing a dental crown are to protect teeth that have been weakened by decay, fracture, or a large, old filling that has failed.
 In some situations, decay has done so much damage that a dental filling won’t work, because there is not enough natural tooth left to fill.
 Crowns (also called “caps”) are also useful to restore misshapen, discolored or broken teeth.

 - Bridgework.
 For those with a missing tooth or two, the dentist may recommend a dental bridge, which serves as a tooth replacement method.
 These pieces come with pontics (or false teeth) and two anchoring crowns.
 After the two bordering, healthy teeth have been prepared, the doctor permanently bonds the crowns in place.
 This allows the pontics to rest in the area with missing teeth.
 The result is smile that’s regained its functionality.

 - Broken cusps.
+This might be a time when you need a crown.
 Should you ever break a tooth, sometimes dentists use crowns to repair the damage.
 The doctor simply prepares the tooth until the break-point is reached and then attaches the crown to the tooth.

-What dictates the need for a replacement of a crown?
+What dictates the need for a new dental crown?

-Porcelain crowns replace the exterior portion of a tooth, restoring its optimal function, and creating a natural appearance.
-There are a number of reasons you may need a porcelain crown:
+Porcelain caps replace the exterior portion of a tooth, restoring its optimal function, and creating a natural appearance.
+There are a number of reasons you may need a porcelain cap:

 - An existing crown will eventually reach the end of its functional life.
 On average, a crown lasts about 10 years.
 Many last longer.